 Overall, the setting, resting on a small knoll overlooking the meadows of the Pequit Brook make this view one of the rare untouched and preserved Colonial views in Massachusetts.
-The view from the door at the Tilden House is almost exactly as David Tilden would have seen it more than 275 years ago.
+The view from the door at the Tilden House is almost exactly as David Tilden would have seen it almost 300 years ago.

 We invite you to discover more about the architectural and historical significance of The David Tilden House and the people who have lived there.